tabithalcostello/osticket-prereqs/README.md

 <p align="center">
 <img src="https://i.imgur.com/REogFsQ.png" height="50%" width="50%" alt="Initial osTicket Screen"/>
 </p>
 <p align="center"> If installed correctly, the osTicket Installer appears on a web page.
+Notice that not all the extensions are enabled.
 </p>
 <br />